 NOTE: Will not be backed up and will not be archived with project.

-This directory structure has been selected to ease close-down and archiving at the end of a project.
+This directory structure has been selected to ease close-down at the end of a project.

 Computerome also supplies access to a series of read-only reference databases.